kiratakada/mautauaja.com/README.md

-#MAUTAUAJA
+#MAUTAUAJA (PYTHON-DJANGO)

-this is an simple project django.

-online shop with baseurl : www.mautauaja.com
+This is an simple project django. online shop with baseurl : www.mautauaja.com

 1. have a user account
    - user can register with 2 role.
        - consumer (who buy the items)
        - produsen (who sell an item)
-   - password functionality
+   - password security system

 2. payments
    - right now just supported an ATM transfers